DigitalTableTops/digital-tabletops/README.md

 You should measure the physical size of your TV and enter it in the startup screen when Foundry first loads.
 This is required if using the "zoom to scale" button.

 ## License
-Digital TableTops is licensed under the [Business Source License 1.1](LICENSE).
+Digital TableTops is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Terms of Use
 - **Personal & non-commercial use** is free and permitted